MariaDawes/CMS-EmployeeTracker/README.md

 For the versions available, see https://github.com/MariaDawes/Template-Engine/commits/master

 # Acknowledgement
-Thanks to Eric to help me when I was stuck.
+Thanks to Eric for helping me with my code when I was stuck.